enasequence/read_docs/update/metadata/interactive.rst

 ============

-1. Log in to `WSP <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and select the 'Samples Report' button to be presented with a list of your registered samples:
+1. Log in to `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and select the 'Samples Report' button to be presented with a list of your registered samples:
 2. To edit a sample, click its 'Action' button and select 'Edit sample XML'
 3. Your sample will be shown as an XML document which you can edit directly: